 If you've perused some of our reviews, you might have noticed that our measured stack height and drop numbers don't always match the manufacturers' claims.
 This is because there is no industry standard for these measurements — companies can do or say whatever they like.
 Our measurements are at least standardized among all the shoes we've tested so you can get some helpful comparative information within our lineups.
 Our process follows the requirements set by World Athletics, the international governing body for running competitions, and includes the tread, all the cushioning, and the insole.

-Many of us started running in shoes with a moderate to pronounced heel-to-toe drop, and our muscles developed accordingly.
+Most of us started running, and even walking, in shoes with a moderate to pronounced heel-to-toe drop, and our muscles developed accordingly.
 If you switch to a lower heel-to-toe or zero-drop shoe, you'll need to give your body ample time to adjust.
 You may even need to change your gait.
 Since there is no extra padding for your heel in a zero or minimal drop shoe, you need to land on your mid or forefoot to dissipate the energy.
-This doesn't work for everybody.
-If you're interested in transitioning to lower-drop shoes, you could work your way down gradually over time.
+This doesn't work for everybody, so if you're interested in transitioning to lower-drop shoes, you'll have better luck if you work your way down gradually over time.

 Zero-drop shoes work best when you land every step in the middle or on the front of your foot.
 They don't offer enough support to land on your heel.